-Table 1Pinto and Prescott's ten success factors [3]
+Table 1 Pinto and Prescott's ten success factors [3]

-Project mission Initial clarity of objectives and general directions Project Schedule A detailed specification of the individual action steps required for project implementation Client Consultation Communication and consultation listening to all parties involved Technical Tasks Availability of the required technology and expertise to accomplish the specific technical action steps Client Acceptance The act of "selling" the final projects to their ultimate intended users Monitoring and feed back Timely provision of comprehensive control information at each stage in the implementation process Communication The provision of an appropriate network and necessary data to all key actors Trouble-shooting Ability to handle unexpected crises and deviations from plan Management Support Willingness of top management to provide the necessary resources and authority/power for project success Personnel (recruitment, Recruitment, selection and training of the necessary personnel for the team selection and training)
+Project mission Initial clarity of objectives and general directions Project Schedule A detailed specification of the individual action steps required for project implementation Client Consultation Communication and consultation listening to all parties involved Technical Tasks Availability of the required technology and expertise to accomplish the specific technical action steps Client Acceptance The act of "selling" the final projects to their ultimate intended users Monitoring and feed back Timely provision of comprehensive control information at each stage in the implementation process Communication The provision of an appropriate network and necessary data to all key actors Trouble-shooting Ability to handle unexpected crises and deviations from plan Management Support Willingness of top management to provide the necessary resources and authority/power for project success Personnel (recruitment, selection and training) Recruitment, selection and training of the necessary personnel for the team that variable on project success.
+Our proposition (H2) was therefore: the relationship between the independent variables and project success in the model will be affected by the four project life cycle stages.